openjs-foundation/cross-project-council/project-resources/npm-continuity-policy.md

 - Organizations with 1-2 maintainers in the Owner role are the highest priority for this policy and are unlikely to be granted an exception.
 - Organizations with 3 or more maintainers in the Owner role who have been active in the past [6||12] months will be considered for an exception.

+Please contact the OpenJS Foundation ([operations@openjsf.org](mailto:operations@openjsf.org)) for questions or help with this policy.